HerocatUED/HexFormer/README.md

 TODO：
 - update to pytorch 2.0, speedup with torch.compile()
 - loss design(lower weight for classes that have higher acc)
-- 3 history + 1 now: loss only consider the last frame(what if 3 frames?)
-- local to global
+- CPE: 3D DwConv + 1D Conv